No products in the cart.

 So, who makes the best camping water filter for outdoor family adventures?

 Never heard of them?
 I hadn’t either until recently.
 Cnoc, pronounced “K’noc,” is a Gaelic word meaning hill.
 Cnoc Outdoors is an American company based in Portland, Oregon.
 They believe in the Leave No Trace philosophy and carry these principles into their designs.
-The result is minimalist (and lightweight) outdoor gear that is thoroughly tested and built to last.

 It’s called the Cnoc Vecto & Versa Gravity Flow Water Filter.
 I’ve used a half a dozen different filters over the years, and I can honestly say, Cnoc’s is the best camping water filter I’ve used.
 Let’s start with the basics.